quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Chosen Version:
 : This is the version that the sender has chosen to use for this connection.
-In most cases, this field will be equal to the value of the Version field in the long header that carries this data; however future versions or extensions can choose to set different values in the long header Version field.
+In most cases, this field will be equal to the value of the Version field in the long header that carries this data; however, future versions or extensions can choose to set different values in the long header Version field.

-The contents of the Available Versions field depends on whether it is sent by the client or by the server.
+The content of the Available Versions field depends on whether it is sent by the client or by the server.

 Client-Sent Available Versions: